IanShepard/VisitorCollectionTool/src/README.md

-This source code is no longer maintained
+This source code is no longer maintained.

 Keep this folder for commit history